meltano/meltano/docs/src/docs/developer-tools.md

 meltano --version
 ```

-That's it!
-Meltano is now be available for you to use.

-Now that you have successfully installed Meltano and its requirements, you can [create your first project](http://localhost:8080/docs/developer-tools.html#create-your-first-project).
+Now that you've installed Meltano and its requirements, you can [create your first project](/docs/developer-tools.html#create-your-first-project).

 ### Installing on Docker

-[Docker](https://www.docker.com/) is an alternative installation option to [using a virtual environment to run Meltano](/docs/installation.html#virtual-environment).
+[Docker](https://www.docker.com/) is an alternative installation option to [using a virtual environment to run Meltano](/docs/developer-tools.html#virtual-environment).
 To use these instructions you will need to [install Docker](https://docs.docker.com/install/) onto your computer and have it running when you execute the commands below.

 ##### Using Pre-built Docker Images